CodeBitChips/Connect/README.md

 ### To Muhammad Naveed (Country Fellow)
 ```
 Naveed Bhai,
-I have found out from your profile that you are working with Enigma from almost 7-8 years.
+I found out from your profile that you are working with Enigma from almost 7-8 years.
 I want to know about your experience with Enigma.
 How is the work culture of company.
-Can you spare 15 minutes from you precious time.
+Can you spare 15 minutes from your precious time.
 I won't take too much time.
 Aap ka bohot shukria.

 ```

 ### To Brian Tesser (HR)
 ```
+Hey Brian Tesser, I am Rao Akif.
+I recently found out through LinkedIn that Enigma has job opening for "Full Stack Engineer".
+I am a full-stack engineer with experience in React and AWS.
+I have recently applied for this job.
+Kindly consider my application.
+If you want to know more about me, you can contact me at akifrao@gmail.com.

+Warm Regards, Rao Akif
 ```

 ### To Adrian Yi (Software Engineer)
 ```
+Hey Adrian Yi, I am Rao Akif.
+I recently found out through LinkedIn that Enigma has job opening for "Full Stack Engineer".
+I am a full-stack engineer with experience in React and AWS.
+I want to know a little bit about Enigma's work culture and the type of projects on which you guys work on.
+Can you spare 15 minutes from your precious time.

+Warm Regards, Rao Akif
 ```